 IT projects are particularly sensitive to this work and time bloat.
 The Standish Group, famous for The CHAOS Chronicles, has tracked the success rate of IT projects over a number of decades, and has found the following ratios of successful, failed and challenged (completed but not without difficulty and scope issues) projects:

 Though challenged projects still remain the largest category, it is evident that over the years the ratio of successful to failed projects has improved.
-An important reason is the progress made in the ability for IT project managers to accurately estimate the effort required, since that is the first stage of building a robust project plan.
+An important reason is a progress made in the ability for IT project managers to accurately estimate the effort required since that is the first stage of building a robust project plan.

 In software projects, especially testing, effort estimation is particularly tricky.
 Chief reasons for this are:

 - Number of test cases executed is always more than those planned: This is because of re-execution of failed test cases and additional regression testing of ‘in/around’ scenario test cases for closure of problem reports.

 - Data from similar projects or previous releases of the same project may not always be dependable: This is because failure rate reduces and complexity of the bugs increases with maturity.
 Even though the failure rate and hence the count of re-executions may be estimated fairly accurately based on prior experience, there can be no perfect estimate of how long a complex bug fix will take before the code is sent back for testing.
 Add to that the menace of irreproducible bugs and camouflaged bugs that can only be found and re-tested in scenarios of a week or longer.

 - Testing effort cannot preempt changes in requirements and design: Number of test cases depends on the coverage of code, various configurations and variations, and the functionality being delivered.
 Testing effort differs for new functionalities, modified functionalities, and unchanged code.
 If functionalities are added or modified, or newer configurations are identified during the project, it is bound to shake up the entire test plan.